DitroniX/ESPRanger-LoRa-GNSS-GPS-IMU-RS485-60V/README.md

 ## What is the ESPRanger?

-**ESPRanger** is a compact, feature rich, board with a range of IoT technologies.
+**ESPRanger** is a compact, feature rich, SDK board with a range of IoT technologies.
 * Espressif ESP32-C6 MCU
 * GNSS GPS
 * Accelerometer